 1, with an estimated cost of $108 million, is planned to include the

 the existing ramps in the cloverleaf will be removed in Phase 1;

-however, the turning movements that remain in the cloverleaf
+however, the movements that remain in the cloverleaf

-road improvements and ramp adjustments on Loop 410 between I-10 and
+- Ramp relocations and access road improvements on southbound Loop 410 between I-10 and